CityRelay

 • Missing smoke and carbon monoxide detectors

-The HHSRS is used by local authorities in England and Wales to assess properties for health and safety risks, while the Decent Homes Standard is the technical standard for housing to be considered safe for occupancy.
+The Housing Health and Safety Rating System (HHSRS) is a risk assessment framework used by local authorities in England and Wales to assess residential properties for health and safety risks, while the Decent Homes Standard is the technical standard for housing to be considered safe for occupancy.

 Through the HHSRS, local authorities can inspect rental properties, issue improvement notices, prosecute non-compliant parties, and impose penalties where appropriate.